Teenage Infatuation Can Be Dangerous: Learn Why

 The alcoholic’s problem is simple: They think alcohol is greater than anything in the universe.
 They drown life’s problems, trials, and disappointments in a bottle.
 Likewise, singles and married people drunk on love make one another ultimate rather than God.

-Ultimately, the alcoholic doesn’t have an alcohol problem, and those drunk in love don’t have a dopamine problem.
+Ultimately, the alcoholic doesn’t have an alcohol problem.
+And those drunk in love don’t have a dopamine problem.
 Both have worship problems.
-Their view of God is too low, and they’ve given the throne in their hearts to someone or something that’s insufficient to satisfy the desires of their soul.
+Their view of God is too low.
+They’ve given the throne in their hearts to someone or something that’s insufficient to satisfy their soul’s desires.
+That’s why teenage infatuation (and any type of infatuation) is so destructive.

 Prioritizing God Over Marriage

 Scripture presents a high view of marriage.
 Spouses are commanded to forsake family and cling to one another (Genesis 2:24).
-But as high of a view as the Scriptures have of marriage, its view of God is infinitely higher.
+But as high of a view as Scripture has of marriage, its view of God is infinitely higher.

-In our good pursuits of marriage, we must be sure our pursuits and our marriages remain secondary and our love for God is always primary.
+In our good pursuits of marriage, our pursuits and our marriages must remain secondary.
+Our love for God is always primary.
 God is supremely more satisfying than marriage could ever be.
 He made marriage, at least in part, to say just that.

 So remind youth (and adults) that marriage is for the sober-minded.
-And the only way to enter marriage with a sober mind is by making God the center of our lives.
+Help them guard against the dangers of teenage infatuation.
+And remind them that the only way to enter marriage with a sober mind is by making God the center of their life.